Applied Criminology

 Our team includes former justice practitioners and researchers at the cutting edge of research and evaluation in areas such as youth justice, drugs and criminal justice policy.
 The experience and contacts this brings has given us the opportunity to develop a vibrant, applied curriculum including options of study in criminal justice policy, practice and theory, as well as the opportunity to undertake a placement in a relevant organisation.
 You will also cover research methods and carry out your own research.

-We have devised this course to suit people working in, or planning to work in criminal justice and related areas, as well as those looking for an academic career; there is no requirement that students should have previously studied criminology.
+We have devised this course to suit people working in, or planning to work in, criminal justice and related areas, as well as those looking for an academic career; there is no requirement that students should have previously studied criminology.

-- A varied masters degree - Designed for both students whose aims and interests are purely academic and those who wish to develop a more practice-related focus.
+- A varied masters degree - designed for both students whose aims and interests are purely academic and those who wish to develop a more practice-related focus.

-- No exams - Assessment is 100% coursework with opportunities to explore case studies from cutting edge research and practice.
+- No exams - assessment is 100% coursework with opportunities to explore case studies from cutting edge research and practice.

-- Academic expertise - teaching staff have national and international reputations within the discipline and are actively engaged in research, publication, academic enterprise as well as being involved in government consultation, policy development and evaluation.
+- Academic expertise - teaching staff have national and international reputations within the discipline and are actively engaged in research, publication, and academic enterprise, as well as being involved in government consultation, policy development and evaluation.
 This feeds into teaching and, as a result, you can expect to be exposed to the very latest developments and emerging knowledge in this field.

-- Research excellence - The Department of Sociology is home to many research centres, including the Manchester Centre for Youth Studies (MCYS), the Policy Evaluation and Research Unit (PERU), the Substance Use and Associated Behaviours (SUAB) Research Group and the Crime and Wellbeing Big Data Centre.
+- Research excellence – the Department of Sociology is home to many research centres, including the Manchester Centre for Youth Studies (MCYS), the Policy Evaluation and Research Unit (PERU), the Substance Use and Associated Behaviours (SUAB) Research Group and the Crime and Wellbeing Big Data Centre.
 Masters students may have the opportunity to get involved in research activities through centres such as these.

 Information for international students